Morgan County is named for Daniel Morgan

 First settlers

-The first settlers began arriving in Morgan County around 1818 but it was not until 1823 that the county was formally organized.
+The first settlers began arriving in Morgan County in 1819 but it was not until 1823 that the county was formally organized.
 Jacksonville was laid out on a 40 acre tract in 1825 and was chosen as the Morgan County seat.
 Named for General Andrew Jackson, the city was incorporated in 1867.

 Illinois College and MacMurray College

-In 1829 Illinois College was founded by John Ellis and a group of Congregational-Presbyterian missionaries call the “Yale Band”.
-Beecher Hall, erected in 1829, was the first college building built in Illinois.
+In 1829 Illinois College was founded by John Ellis and a group of Congregational-Presbyterian missionaries called the “Yale Band”.
+Beecher Hall, erected in 1829-1830, is the oldest college building in Illinois.
 It was named for Edward Beecher, the first president of the college and brother of Harriet Beecher Stowe.
 “Old Beecher,” as the building is sometimes called, is still standing today.
-(The building shown here is Sturtevant Hall, built in 1857)

 Illinois College granted the first bachelor’s degree in the state in 1835 and began the first medical school in Illinois in 1843.

-The Illinois Female Academy, now MacMurray College, was founded in 1846 by Methodist clergy, including Peter Cartwright.
-In 1931, the school adopted the current name in honor of Senator James E. MacMurray.
+The Illinois Female Academy, later known as MacMurray College, was founded in 1846 by Methodist clergy, including Peter Cartwright.
+In 1930, the school adopted the name MacMurray in honor of Senator James E. MacMurray.
 It was more than a century later, in 1955, that the school became coeducational.
-Shown here is the Annie Merner Chapel at MacMurray College
+MacMurray College closed in 2020.

 Early Churches